kaliiiiiiiiii/PublicDuckyChallenger/README.md

 file: [edge_email.py](edge_email.py)
 > **Note** \
 > This currently only supports english and german devices.
-> Feel free to add languages
+> Feel free to add languages at [L48-L77](edge_email.py#L48-L77)

+This works
+because Microsoft apparently decided to automatically log in with the microsoft account when creating a new MS-Edge profile

 ### requirements
 ```shell